-If you want versatility, high contrasting visuals, bright and clear view, and a design that allows you to perform right-through, close-quarter, and long-range shots with no qualms, the Weaver Kaspa 3-12X50 Dual-X Scope is a good choice.
+If you want versatility, clarity, high contrasting visuals, bright and clear field of view, and a design that allows you to perform right-through, close-quarter, and long-range shots with no qualms, you’ll find that the Weaver Kaspa 3-12X50 Dual-X Scope is a good choice at a low price.

 With ¼ MOA adjustments for windage and elevation, you enjoy the benefits of precision targeting.
-What’s more, the field of view makes your view wide enough to easily spot your game.
+What’s more, the field of view makes your image wide enough to easily spot your game.

-The Vortex Optics Crossfire II has earned a spot on our list as it offers quality for a lower price.
+The Crossfire II has earned a spot on our list as it’s one of the low light scopes that offers quality for a lower price.

-This scope has a variable magnification between 6x to 18x.
-Its objective lens has a 44m diameter.
+This low light hunting scope has a variable magnification between 6x to 18x.
+It has a large objective lens which is 44m diameter in size.
 It also has an adjustable graduation value of ¼ MOA at 100 yards.

-Like other models, it has a V-Brite (MOA) battery-powered illuminated reticle, CR2032 battery, and an unlimited lifetime warranty.
+Like many other models, it comes with a V-Brite (MOA) battery-powered illuminated reticle, CR2032 battery, and an unlimited lifetime warranty.
 It is nitrogen purged, O-ring sealed, and has a beautiful Low-glare matte surface hard anodized finish.
-This scope also provides a clear view of your target and its reticle is easy to focus because of its fast focus eyepiece.
+This scope also provides a clear field of view of your target and its reticle has an easy adjustment because of its fast focus eyepiece.

 8. Nightforce Optics 5-25×56 ATACR ZeroStop Riflescope

-Moreover, the markings on it are very clear and easy to read because of its off-white color.
-This fog proof low light scope also has an excellent parallax adjustment, providing eye relief when aiming at your target.
+Moreover, the little markings on it are very clear and easy to read because of its off-white color.
+This fog proof zero-stop low light scope also has an excellent parallax adjustment, providing eye relief as you take aim at your target.